Select Page

 Having had cancer twice in the last five years, Dianne is passionate about healthcare and consumer issues and is committed to contributing to better health outcomes for all consumers.
 Dianne supports and believes in patient-centred care and empowering patients to become active participants in their own healthcare.
 Dianne has been appointed to ACIPC as director and consumer representative.

-Dianne is a member of Membership, Communication and Engagement Committee and the Governance and Risk Committee
+Dianne is a member of the Representation & Advocacy Committee and the Governance and Risk Committee

 Ann Whitfield